wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 ### Situation / Pain

+How do your salespeople work?

+   * How do they get leads?
+   * What do they have to do to get approval?
+   * Who helps them generate contracts?
+   * What statistics do sales managers have?

 Are your people <strong>frustrated</strong> with efficiency-sapping conditions such as:

    * Losing information written down in scraps of paper